mobify/branching-strategy/README.md

 It's good to know that this happens under the hood.
 Some people prefer to do the `git fetch` and `git merge` operations separately.
-Most of the time `git pull` will do what you want and so is an acceptable way to update your local branch with changes from remote.
+Most of the time `git pull` will do what you want and is an acceptable way to update your local branch with changes from remote.

 ## Anti-Patterns